rhino/rhino.github.io/docs/_docs/releases/new_in_rhino_1.7.12.md

 ---
 ## XML external entities disabled by default

-As of this release, Rhino makes "XML external entity injections" more difficult by disabling fetching of external DTDs and stylesheets by default, as recommended in the (OWASP Cheat Sheet)[https://github.com/OWASP/CheatSheetSeries/blob/master/cheatsheets/XML_External_Entity_Prevention_Cheat_Sheet.md].
+As of this release, Rhino makes "XML external entity injections" more difficult by disabling fetching of external DTDs and stylesheets by default, as recommended in the [OWASP Cheat Sheet](https://github.com/OWASP/CheatSheetSeries/blob/master/cheatsheets/XML_External_Entity_Prevention_Cheat_Sheet.md).
 Even though this may break some existing projects, the fact that this vulnerability is in the OWASP top 10 makes it important enough to change the default.

-Developers who still need this old capability can re-enable it by setting the Context feature flag FEATURE_ENABLE_XML_SECURE_PARSING to false.
+Developers who still need this old capability can re-enable it by setting the `Context` feature flag `FEATURE_ENABLE_XML_SECURE_PARSING` to false.
 (The default is true.)

 ## New JAR for embedding use cases